tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4a-ava.md

 #### Decision 2

-After looking into the swap issue, and deciding it can't hurt -- see below -- and looking at the
+After looking into the swap issue, and deciding it can't hurt -- see below.

+And after looking at the partition scheme the installer suggests, I have decided to use that.

+**See the section entitled "Partitions - Suggested and Accepted" below."

 ### (**) Do I Need a Swap Partition?